danielskovli/killswitch/README.md

 - **login.php**
 ```
 In: {
-  'username': "your@email.com",
+  'username': (string) your@email.com,
-  'password': "MD5 hash of your password"
+  'password': (string) MD5 hash of your password
 }

 Out: {
   'error':      (bool|string) false|error description,
   'token':      (string) security token used for all other api calls,
-  'name':       (string) the user's realname, for your pretty gui needs,
+  'name':       (string) the user's real name, for your pretty gui needs,
   'username':   (string) the user's username,
   'killswitch': (bool) the current killswitch state
 }